Custom Files

 - Parse entity fields dynamically - Selected by default.
 When selected, the adapter will parse all fields in the file and add a custom prefix.

-- Set Time Zone - Set the time zone of date fields fetched with this adapter.
+- Set Time Zone (optional) - Set the time zone of date fields fetched with this adapter.
 Default is UTC.

 Note